 10. If one who has borrowed from the Jews any sum, great or small, die before that loan can be repaid, the debt shall not bear interest while the heir is under age, of whomsoever he may hold; and if the debt fall into our hands, we will not take anything except the principal sum contained in the bond.

 Because of the Church’s prohibition against usury, only the Jews could charge interest.
-Indeed, usury was the only profession allowed them.
+Indeed, usury was often the only profession interacting with Christians, allowed them.
 If a borrower should die while his heir was still a minor, the loan remained, but the interest is waived.
 Even if the king co-signed the loan, he can’t bilk the estate of more than the loan principle.

 Phyllis Irene Radford is a founding member of the Book View Café.
 Though raised in the seaports of America she was born in Portland, Oregon and has lived in and around the city since her junior year in high school.
 She thrives in the damp and loves the tall trees.